wink-link/winklink-doc/docs/automation.md

 ## Overview

-Automation service provides users the ability to automate their contracts containing custom logic.
-This is realized through on-chain registration and an off-chain service to constantly monitor and track contracts that needs to be executed.
+The automation services enables users to automate contracts containing custom logic.
+This automation is achieved though on-chain registration and an off-chain service that continuously monitors and tracks contracts for execution.

 This service allows users to register their custom logic contract with a managed central registry.
 The off-chain node will interact with the registry to obtain the list of active contracts that needed to be executed based on individual criteria.